Oldboycypher/Milestone-Project-One/README.md

 # Authors Final Note:

 #### There have been several learnings and reveals along the way, a few I think I should touch on briefly below.
 #### This project has taken me much longer than anticipated.
-Firstly, and maybe its due partly to my age, was my own slowness to come to terms with even basic technology, as prior to this course I had been labeled a technophobe, so coming up to speed has been a hurdle.
+Firstly, and maybe due partly to my age, was my own slowness to come to terms with even basic technology, as prior to this course I had been labeled a technophobe, so coming up to speed has been a hurdle.
 Secondly was the loss of nearly six months to a family illness.
 This gave me first hand experience of how difficult it is to progress meaningfully when your study blocks are short and often interrupted.
-Understanding and progress are directly linked to large blocks of uninterrupted time.
+Understanding and progress seem directly linked to large blocks of uninterrupted time.
 I think this is what is meant by 'deep learning'.
 #### I am not a natural designer and this was a challenge for me.
 There were constant little changes to make the site more user friendly, visually appealing and uncluttered.
 The final site is not perfect but I will perservere and continue learning design skills and improving upon them.
 #### The big reveal for me was how certain habits and personallity traits when placed in a coding/study context become deleterious.
 These are perfectionism and overthinking.
 No detail required here; apply these traits to learning and problem solving and you get slow progress and time delays.
-Time for me to focus on personal improvement and becoming more effective at pace.
+Being aware of this I can now focus on personal improvement in these areas and become more effective at pace.
-#### And finally, just a quick note for anyone reading this file and viewing the site: I am enrolled in a course of study in which developing this site is a part, but the site is not intended for commercial application.
+#### And finally, just a quick note for anyone reading this file and viewing the site: This site is not for commercial use and was built as part of a course of study.
 That said, I really hope you enjoy my site and I look forward to any feedback.